So you have decided to start a website. That is awesome!

 Long domains names may not fully display in search results, they may get truncated in social media sharing.

-Try to keep you name to 15-16 characters or less.
+Try to keep your name to 15-16 characters or less.
 Fewer words also make a difference.
 I would try to keep your name to 3 words or less.

 Do not get creative with spelling.
 Do not use LyfeofMyke when it should be LifeofMike.
 Your users will be confused and it will make your site hard to find in search and harder for people to remember.